 MLSE’s entertainment properties includes popular restaurant destinations Real Sports and E11even, both located just steps from Scotiabank Arena.
-More than 2.5 million fans are fed each year at Scotiabank Arena combined with another 1 million who dine at Real Sports Bar and Grill and E11even.
+More than 2.5 million fans are fed each year at Scotiabank Arena combined with another 1 million who dine at RS Restaurant and E11even.

 As part of the company’s facilities management, MLSE owns and operates Scotiabank Arena, hosting more than 52 million fans over 3,500 events since the building’s opening in 1999.
-MLSE has also invested in four of Toronto’s sports facilities — Coca-Cola Coliseum, home of the Marlies; BMO Field, home of Toronto FC; Lamport Stadium; and the MasterCard Centre for Hockey Excellence, the practice facility for the Maple Leafs and Marlies.
+MLSE has also invested in four of Toronto’s sports facilities — Coca-Cola Coliseum, home of the Marlies; BMO Field, home of Toronto FC; Lamport Stadium; and The Ford Performance Centre, the practice facility for the Maple Leafs and Marlies.
 MLSE operates and manages events at Coca-Cola Coliseum and BMO Field.

 The MLSE Foundation, who works to change lives through the spirit and power of sport, has invested $24 million into the community since launching in 2009.
 In February, 2017, the MLSE Foundation opened the doors to MLSE LaunchPad, a 42,000 square foot youth-focused Sport-For-Development facility and the company’s most important community initiative to date.